Leading the Way

 • Triennial vaccinations.
 Distemper, Hepatitis & Parvovirus (DHP) vaccinations for dogs have traditionally been given annually.
 There is strong evidence now that this is unnecessary and over-vaccination may actually contribute to some immune mediated conditions and allergies in dogs.
 We were amongst the first clinics in Australia to move to triennial DHP vaccinations.
 We do recommend the full puppy course of vaccinations and an annual booster at 15-16 months before triennial vaccines commence.
 Annual health checks are still important & kennel cough vaccines need to be given annually.

 • Rehabilitation.
 We recognise that appropriate post surgical rehabilitation is one of the best ways to achieve good outcomes, particularly after orthopaedic surgery, and that many musculoskeletal issues can be managed effectively with good rehabilitation programs.
-Our team of ABM practitioners work alongside our surgeons to offer individual rehabilitation programs for all pets.
+Our ABM practitioners work alongside our surgeons to offer individual rehabilitation programs for all pets.

 • Printed reports after every consultation.
 This is not common practice in veterinary care – but it makes total sense in helping ensure that you have the right information available when you need it.

 • Extended hours.
 When we opened Latrobe Veterinary Hospital, we were the first local practice to extend our hours until 7 PM.
+We are continually reviewing our availability – balancing the needs of the community and the welfare of our staff.

 • Technology & equipment.
 Latrobe Veterinary Group is continually adopting new technology where it will improve our patient care and assist communications with clients.
-The latest introduction is SmartFlow, which helps ensure optimum care for our inpatients.

 We also seek to watch & learn from other veterinary practices who are doing a great job.
 If someone has an excellent idea that will help our clients & patients as well – we’re happy to take it on board.